 (2) the MassHealth agency determines such services are necessary.

 (J) Right to a Certificate of Creditable Coverage Upon Termination of MassHealth.
 The MassHealth agency provides a Certificate of Creditable Coverage to members whose coverage under Standard, CommonHealth, or Family Assistance has ended.
-The MassHealth agency issues a Certificate to members within one week of their MassHealth termination, or within one week of the request for a Certificate, as long as the request is made within 24 months of the MassHealth termination.
+The MassHealth agency issues a Certificate to members within one week of their MassHealth termination or within one week of the request for a Certificate, as long as the request is made within 24 months of the MassHealth termination.
 The Certificate may allow members to waive or reduce the length of preexisting-condition waiting periods when they enroll in a new health plan offered by other insurance.
-If a member’s MassHealth termination also terminates the coverage of his or her dependents, the dependents are included on the Certificate.
+If a member’s MassHealth termination also terminates the coverage of their dependents, the dependents are included on the Certificate.

 515.008: Responsibilities of Applicants and Members

 (A) Responsibility to Cooperate.
-The applicant or member must cooperate with the MassHealth agency in providing information necessary to establish and maintain eligibility, and must comply with all the rules and regulations of MassHealth, including recovery and obtaining or maintaining other health insurance.
+The applicant or member must cooperate with the MassHealth agency in providing information necessary to establish and maintain eligibility and must comply with all the rules and regulations of MassHealth, including recovery and obtaining or maintaining other health insurance.

 (B) Responsibility to Report Changes.
 The applicant or member must report to the MassHealth agency, within ten days or as soon as possible, changes that may affect eligibility.
 Such changes include, but are not limited to, income, assets, inheritances, gifts, transfers of and proceeds from the sale of real or personal property, distributions from or transfers into trusts, address, availability of health insurance, immigration status, and third-party liability.

 (C) Cooperation with Quality Control.
-The Quality Control Division periodically conducts an independent review of eligibility factors in a sampling of case files.
-When a case file is selected for review, the member must cooperate with the representative of Quality Control.
+The MassHealth agency may periodically conduct an independent review of eligibility factors in a sampling of case files.
+When a case file is selected for review, the member must cooperate with the MassHealth agency.
 Cooperation includes, but is not limited to, a personal interview and the furnishing of requested information.
 If the member does not cooperate, MassHealth benefits may be terminated.

 515.009: Referrals to Investigative Units